All Episodes

 You remember earlier we had the story from Chicago.

-I think it was a tribune.
+I think it was a Tribune.

-It could have been the Sun Times.
+It could have been the sometimes.

 I think it was a Tribune about dogs and cats also falling victim to the subprime crisis.